MetaCoq/metacoq/pcuic/theories/README.md

 | [TemplateToPCUICCorrectness] | Type preservation of the aformentioned translation |
 | [PCUICToTemplate] | Translation from PCUIC syntax to Template-Coq syntax |
 | [PCUICToTemplateCorrectness] | Type preservation of the aformentioned translation |
+| [TemplateToPCUICWcbvEval] | The weak-head call-by-value evaluation strategy is preserved by the translation between Template Coq and PCUIC

-[TemplateToPCUIC]: TemplateToPCUIC.v
+[TemplateToPCUIC]: ./TemplateToPCUIC.v
-[TemplateToPCUICCorrectness]: TemplateToPCUICCorrectness.v
+[TemplateToPCUICCorrectness]: ./TemplateToPCUICCorrectness.v
-[PCUICToTemplate]: PCUICToTemplate.v
+[PCUICToTemplate]: ./PCUICToTemplate.v
-[PCUICToTemplateCorrectness]: PCUICToTemplateCorrectness.v
+[PCUICToTemplateCorrectness]: ./PCUICToTemplateCorrectness.v
+[TemplateToPCUICWcbvEval]: ./TemplateToPCUICWcbvEval.v